-Candidates Reply Date Agreement (CRDA) - If admitted to a college, a student does not have to enroll until May 1.
+Candidates Reply Date Agreement (CRDA) - If admitted to a college (not in Early Decision), a student does not have to enroll until May 1.
 This allows time for a student to hear from all the colleges to which the student applied before having to make a commitment to any of them.
 This is especially important because financial aid packages vary from one school to another, and the CRDA allows time to compare packages before deciding.
-May 1 is a US reply date (though some colleges may - for example during the COVID-19 pandemic - extend their enrollment deadline); students who have applied to schools outside of the US may be expected to make a final decision before that date.
+May 1 is a US reply date; students who have applied to schools outside of the US may be expected to make a final decision before that date.

 College Scholarship Service (CSS) - When the federal government edited the FAFSA form many years ago, the College Board created this program to assist postsecondary institutions, state scholarship programs, and other organizations in measuring a family's financial strength and analyzing its ability to contribute to college costs.
-CSS processes the PROFILE financial form that students may use to apply for nonfederal aid.
+CSS processes the PROFILE financial form that students may use to apply for non-federal aid.
 This form is required by many private colleges and universities along with the FAFSA when seeking financial aid from these institutions.
 Participating colleges and universities indicate whether they require this form.

-Common, Coalition and Universal Applications - These college application forms can save students hours of work.
-The Common Application is presently accepted by over 900 independent colleges; the newer Coalition Application is accepted by over 130 colleges/universities; the Universal is used by about 44 schools.
+Common Application - The primary tool students use to apply to college.
+The Common Application is presently accepted by over 900 independent colleges.
 Students complete the information on the standardized form and then submit it to any of the schools listed as accepting it.
 Some schools also require an additional supplementary application - consisting of school-specific questions and essays.
-All Academy students are expected to complete the Common Application and share it with the college counselors for editing early in the senior year.